snowplow-archive/snowplow.github.com/_posts/2015-07-05-schema-guru-0.2.0-released.md

   "timestamp" : "2012-12-02T00:28:02.273Z" }
 {% endhighlight %}

-These JSONs contain information about different event types, so we should use them to derive two separate schemas.
+These JSONs contain information about two different event types, so we should use them to derive two distinct schemas.
 We can use the new `--schema-by` CLI argument to achieve this:

 {% highlight bash %}
 $ ./schema-guru-0.2.0 --dir /path/to/all_events --output-dir /home/guru/event_schemas --schema-by $.event